Fb pixel

 Blue

 All colors have their spectrum from dark to light, and as you move along the spectrum, the resonance changes as well.
-Dark blue speaks to authority, dignity.
-Light blue on the other hand speaks to peace, serenity.
+Dark blue speaks to authority and dignity.
+Light blue, on the other hand, speaks to peace and serenity.
 And, all blues send a message of trust and loyalty.

-For more, here are some sites that we think do a great job of explaining color psychology while staying out of the geek.
+For more details, here are some sites that we think do a great job of explaining color psychology while staying out of the geek.

 Increasing Site Usability with Color Choices